 If you received funding in 2018-19, please complete your online acquittal form.
 Use the login details from your application and then click on 'My Submissions'.

-- of direct benefit to and encouraging participation by residents in the Penrith LGA
+- of direct benefit to and encouraging participation by Penrith City residents

 - in line with Council's Access and Equity Principles.

 Council provides grants to help protect and boost the valuable cultural heritage in Penrith.
 These grants help owners, renters and not-for-profit organisations to repair and maintain heritage listed properties, homes and locations across the City.
-Funding is offered on a $1 for $1 basis where Council contributes half of the cost of the restoration works.
-Works can range from $1,000 to $5,000 (with Council providing up to $5000 to match project funding).
+Find out more information on the Heritage Conversation page.

 Community placemaking grants are available each year for projects that bring people together to transform their local public spaces through artistic activity and new social connections.